Glaciers and Caves

 In my recollection of high school history classes, human civilization is largely built on agriculture.
 Once humans had crops, the incentive to live in communities rose significantly.
 Sure, you can assert that “humans are social beings” (whatever that specifically means), but humans need food to carry out basic biological functions, which is decidedly less abstract. … Read more

-An Inventory of History
+An Inventory of Pre-history

 Consistent with the name of this site, we have to go through a lot of “then” before we get to “now.”
 As we recount all the intermediate stages, you will recognize many of the names — at least I did!
 I will try to hit only the main points (for a while) so we can … Read more